reframe-hpc/reframe/docs/tutorial_basics.rst

    :lines: 6-

-This is exactly the same test as the ``hello1.py`` except that it is decorated with the :func:`@parameterized_test <reframe.core.decorators.parameterized_test>` decorator instead of the :func:`@simple_test <reframe.core.decorators.simple_test>`.
+This is exactly the same test as the ``hello1.py`` except that it defines the ``lang`` parameter to denote the programming language to be used by the test.
-Also the constructor of the test now takes an argument.
+The :py:func:`~reframe.core.pipeline.RegressionTest.parameter` ReFrame built-in defines a new parameter for the test and will cause multiple instantiations of the test, each one setting the :attr:`lang` attribute to the actual parameter value.
-The :func:`@parameterized_test <>` decorator instructs ReFrame to instantiate a test class with different parameters.
+In this example, two tests will be created, one with ``lang='c'`` and another with ``lang='cpp'``.
-In this case the test will be instantiated for both C and C++ and then we use the ``lang`` parameter directly as the extension of the source file.
+The parameter is available as an attribute of the test class and, in this example, we use it to set the extension of the source file.
-Let's run now the test:
+Let's run the test now:

 .. code-block:: console